 NATIONAL SOCK DAY

 National Sock Day on December 4th recognizes the rarest of all lasting unities, the marriage of matched socks.
-When they manage to find each other, wash after wash, dry after to dry, it’s time to celebrate!
+When they find each other, wash after wash, dry after to dry, it’s time to celebrate!

 The founders of the celebration turned the tables on other sock holidays.
 Such individualism generated was out of control.
 Days like National No Sock Day on May 8th and National Lost Sock Day (for shame!) on May 9th were rebels.